ClusterHQ/flocker/docs/labs/docker-plugin.rst

 First install Flocker on some hosts.
 These instructions assume you have followed the :ref:`official Flocker install instructions <installflocker>`.
+See the :ref:`unofficial installer <labs-installer>` for a quicker method.

 On the same machine where you ran ``flocker-ca`` while installing Flocker, :ref:`generate a new API user certificate and key <generate-api>` for a user named ``plugin``.
 Upload these files to ``/etc/flocker/plugin.key`` and ``/etc/flocker/plugin.crt`` on the hosts where you want to run the Flocker Docker plugin.